fwup-home/fwup/README.md

 updates `mmcblock0boot0`.
 The manufacturing script runs `fwup` twice: once for the `complete` target and then again for the `bootloader` target.

-Also, the `/dev/mmcblock0boot0` device is also forced read-only by the kernel.
+Also, the `/dev/mmcblock0boot0` device is forced read-only by the kernel.
 To unlock it, run:

     $ echo 0 > /sys/block/mmcblk0boot0/force_ro